Corylus

 The Result

-Achieved remarkable turnaround with significant financial improvement: (1) Full LIHTC compliance restored within 3 months of acquisition, avoiding loss of tax credits, (2) Occupancy improved from 75% to 100% through professional management, (3) Annual NOI increased from $850K to $3.4M (4x improvement) through combination of improved operations, property tax exemptions, and rent optimization within affordability restrictions, (4) Properties successfully refinanced with Freddie Mac, securing long-term affordable financing and providing partial liquidity to investors.
-Successfully preserved 120 units of critical family housing for families earning 30-60% AMI, while demonstrating that distressed LIHTC properties can be stabilized profitably with proper expertise and capital.
+Achieved meaningful year-one financial improvement while restoring the properties to stable operations: (1) Full LIHTC compliance restored within 3 months of acquisition, avoiding loss of tax credits, (2) Occupancy improved from 75% to 100% through professional management, (3) NOI increased from $189,725 under prior ownership to $494,625 under Great Expectations operations, a 160.7% increase driven by higher income and lower expenses.
+Successfully preserved 120 units of critical family housing for families earning 30-60% AMI, while demonstrating that distressed LIHTC properties can be stabilized with proper expertise and capital.
 The properties are also home to a Head Start pre-school, serving the broader community with early childhood education.

 Location